namhyung/uftrace/doc/uftrace-record.md

 In the above example, functions not in the calling path were not shown.
 Also the function 'c' - which is a child of the function 'b' - is also hidden.

+Caller filters can be added and removed from the client at runtime, using the `@clear` suffix for the `-C` / `--caller-filter` option.

 In addition, you can limit the nesting level of functions with the `-D` option.

     $ uftrace record -D 3 ./abc